A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Concluding remarks

+\begin{remark} Using the appropriate notion of mass (see for example \cite[Section 4.2]{MichelMass} or \cite[Section 4]{CoM}) it is straightforward to extend our results to the case of asymptotically hyperbolic initial data representing slices of asymptotically anti-de Sitter spacetimes. \end{remark}

-Regarding the extension of the results to the case of weighted Sobolev spaces, note that in this case it is not possible to rely on the beautiful theory of Lee \cite{LeeFredholm}.
+\begin{remark} Regarding the extension of the results to the case of weighted Sobolev spaces, note that in this case it is not possible to rely on the beautiful work of Lee \cite{LeeFredholm}.
 Instead, methods for operators \emph{asymptotic to geometric operators on hyperbolic space} (compare Bartnik \cite[Definition~1.5]{Bartnik}) can be used, see for example the proof of Lemma~\ref{lemDT}.
+Some results in this direction have been obtained in \cite{DelayFougeirol}. \end{remark}